AQSoftware/doc-aq-miniapp-core/source/core_concepts.rst

 #. **A URL of an image that it can use as a background** - The Host app also shows certain screens with customized background
    which is relevant to the current mini app being run.
 You should give this information the Host app in a form of a valid image URL, otherwise, no background will be used.

+#. **When your app has already setup the callback handlers** - When the Host App loads your mini app, it needs to know whether
+   the necessary callbacks are already in place.
+This ensures that the host app will know that it is safe to invoke the ``onData`` and ``onReset`` events.

 #. **When your app is ready to be displayed** - When the Host App loads your mini app, it doesn't immediately
    show it.
 It shows a preloader screen while waiting for it to finish any necessary setup (like loading of assets such